hasnainroopawalla/power-mixin/README.md

 console.log(bank.amount); // 2000
 ```

-Runtime safety is guaranteed while mixing objects in the following scenarios:
+Runtime safety is guaranteed in the following scenarios:

-- Attempting to bind a method as a prop and vice versa
+- Attempting to bind a method as a prop and vice versa.
-- Attempting to bind a prop/method that already exists on the object
+- Attempting to bind a prop/method that already exists on the object.

 ## ✏️ Contributing